Last Updated: January 6, 2025

 Exercise 2: Select Task Mode (10 minutes)

-In this next exercise we will review the Task Mode feature in Microsoft Project.
-Although I argue, that all tasks should have the auto schedule Task Mode selected, this is a prominate feature in the software and must be addressed.
+This next exercise will review the Task Mode feature in Microsoft Project.
+Although I argue that all tasks should have the auto schedule Task Mode selected, this prominent feature in the software must be addressed.

 Download